 How long after your injury at work do you have to start your claim for compensation?

-In the UK the law allows you three years from the date of your accident at work (or your knowledge of injury) to start your claim for compensation at court before you claim is statute barred and it is too late to claim.
+The law allows you three years from the date of your accident at work (or your knowledge of injury) to start your claim for compensation at court before you claim is statute barred and it is too late to claim.

-Work Injury Claim Summary
+Work Injury Claim Summary & Next Steps

-You now know what a work injury claim for compensation is, how long you have to start a claim before it is too late and how to start a claim both in and out of court.
+You now know what a work injury claim is, how long you have to start a claim before it is too late and how to start a claim both in and out of court.